-The Webmin is a powerful browser-based system configuration tool for handling server administration tasks such as user accounts, DNS settings, configure files and many others.
+Webmin is a powerful browser-based system configuration tool for handling server administration tasks such as user accounts, DNS settings, manage files, and many others.

-The Webmin makes it easy to complete tasks without having to use a terminal.
+The Webmin makes it easy to complete tasks without using a terminal.

-In this guide, we’ve covered how to install the Webmin, it’s interface and a couple of most commonly used actions.
+This guide covers how to install the Webmin, its interface, and a couple of most commonly used actions.